emmafreeman/Predicting_House_Prices/README.md

 Version 2:

 I focused on doing better pre-processing and feature selection.
-I used Lasso and GradientBoostingRegressor and obtained the most important features in predicting sale price.
+For the predictive modeling, I used Lasso and GradientBoostingRegressor and obtained the features that are most informative for predicting sale price.
 My best accuracy score (R^2) was 91% with a RMSE of around $20,000 average difference between the predicted and actual sale prices.